corrode/corrode.github.io/content/blog/rust-learning-resources-2025/index.md

 It's like having a personal trainer for your Rust learning journey.

 My workshops are designed to be hands-on and tailored to the needs of the participants.
-I want people to go out with a finished project they can extend.
+I want people to walk away with a finished project they can extend.

 All course material is open source and freely available on GitHub: